2 Guests

 A popular place is the Edelweissalm where things heat up from 3.30pm with live DJ’s, be prepared for some dancing on tables in your ski boots!
 Head to the Polar bear bar for cosy sessions by the open fire.

 Obertauern has a great range of non-skiing activities to keep you entertained including bowling and curling.
 If the weather isn’t great you can always escape a white out and enjoy some well-earned pampering at many of the hotels who offer excellent wellness facilities.
 For something different, take a romantic horse-drawn sleigh ride through the beautiful forest landscape or book into an ice climbing course.
 A tranquil way to soak up the stunning mountainous scenery is snow-shoeing.
 Take a guided hike alongside frozen streams, powder snowfields and beautiful woodlands.
-Children will love the 1.5km tobogganing run which is usually floodlit every evening.
+Children will love the 1.5km tobogganing run which is usually floodlit every evening

-Best time to ski Obertauern
+Best Time to Visit Obertauern

 Situated at a relatively high altitude of 1740m compared with the vast majority of Austrian resorts, the season runs from November until May with peak snow conditions likely to be around January-March.
 Obertauern has a snow-sure reputation however if snowfall is ever lacking the resort has excellent artificial snow technology with 280 Snow canons covering 95% of the slopes.